Why choose a UK university?by Peter Jackson

 The UK’s 162 universities and higher education institutions are all held to strict standards by the government.
 This means that every institution is carefully moderated to ensure students are getting the best teaching, the best support, and access to the best facilities.

 And Newcastle University is no exception to this.
-In 2021, we were awarded QS 5 Stars for our teaching, student employability, and facilities, respectively.
+In 2022, we were one of three UK universities to be awarded QS 5 Stars across all categories - including our teaching, student employability, and facilities, respectively.
 Not to mention we’ve been in the top 20 'most targeted' universities in the UK by Times Top 100 Employers for the last eight years.

 The UK offers Graduate visas